openrisc/mor1kx/README.md

 |FEATURE_CUST6|Enable the `l.cust*` custom instruction|`NONE`|`ENABLED` `NONE`| |
 |FEATURE_CUST7|Enable the `l.cust*` custom instruction|`NONE`|`ENABLED` `NONE`| |
 |FEATURE_CUST8|Enable the `l.cust*` custom instruction|`NONE`|`ENABLED` `NONE`| |

+## Testing and CI

+A CPU core cannot be trusted without a full set of verification testing.
+The `mor1kx` pipelines are constantly verified for correctness with the CI suite.
+This currently
+covers:

+ - source linting - a verilator lint check is run on each commit to ensure there are no code quality issues.
+ - [or1k-tests](https://github.com/openrisc/or1k-tests) - the `or1k-tests` test suite
+   is run against each pipeline to check most major instructions, exception handling, caching, timers, interrupts and other features.

+In the future we are working on bringing more tests including:

+  - softfloat, fpu verification (may not be feasable in CI due to long run times)
+  - CPU pipeline debugging verification via GDB/OpenOCD
+  - Resource utilization regression tests
+  - Formal verification with fusoc

+Results should be listed here.